bigeyex/brackets-sftp-upload/README.md

 * Right click menu command in your project panel, upload any specific file or folder you want.
 * Also a good sample code to learn how brackets works with node.

+## Notes for developers ##

+This repo does not include required node modules!
+For extension develops, please run

+npm install

+in the /node folder.